openstack-archive/nova-powervm/devstack/README.rst

     [[local|localrc]]
     enable_plugin nova-powervm http://git.openstack.org/openstack/nova-powervm

-   See the file "local.conf.example" in nova-powervm/devstack for reference on using this driver with the corresponding networking-powervm and ceilometer-powervm drivers.
-Following the example file will enable all three plugins, resulting an all-in-one powervm devstack node.
+   Example files are available in the nova-powervm project to provide reference on using this driver with the corresponding networking-powervm and ceilometer-powervm drivers.
+Following these example files will enable the appropriate drivers and services for each node type.
+Example config files for all-in-one, compute, and control nodes `can be found here. <https://github.com/openstack/nova-powervm/tree/master/devstack>`_

 3. See nova-powervm/doc/source/devref/usage.rst, review the configuration options, then configure the installation in local.conf as needed for your environment.